farisachugthai/dynamic_ipython/extensions/README.rst

    Register one or more instances of Magics.

-   Take one or more classes or instances of classes that subclass the main `core.Magic` class, and register them with IPython to use the magic functions they provide.
+   Take one or more classes or instances of classes that subclass the main :class:`~IPython.core.Magic` class, and register them with IPython to use the magic functions they provide.
 The registration process will then ensure that any methods that have decorated to provide line and/or cell magics will be recognized with the `%x`/`%%x` syntax as a line/cell magic